For the best beaches

 An adventurous cove

-You’re spoilt for choice at Hope Cove, with two beaches that occupy Outer Cope to the North and Inner Cope to the South.
+You’re spoilt for choice at Hope Cove, with two beaches that occupy Outer Hope to the North and Inner Hope to the South.
 Both offer lovely views of the bay – whether it’s from the sandy beaches with an ice cream or by paddleboard.
 Stay at Smugglers View, and the Hope and Anchor pub or the Cove café are the most obvious places to stop for a bite to eat and, if you’re lucky, nab a table outside.
 There are also a few smaller eateries where you can enjoy lunch and afternoon tea.

 Walk a little bit further and you can pick up a trail that takes you up to the headland for stunning views of the coastline and a ‘quiet’ that only nature can provide.